 What Happens To The Heart Under Stress?

-“People tend to underestimate the effect stress can have,” Mohan said.
-“Chronic stress can cause inflammation in the body and even affect how blood clots, which increases your risk for heart attack or stroke.”
+“People tend to underestimate stress and heart health,” Mohan said.
+“Chronic stress can affect blood clot formation and cause inflammation in the body, which increases your risk for heart attack or stroke.”

 “Because our body releases hormones and activates our nervous system, we can experience symptoms like chest pain, body pains or palpitations, which is when our heart beats fast or skips a beat,” Mohan said.
 “We can also experience headaches, dizziness, fatigue and tiredness.
 We can have difficulty sleeping.
 So there’s a range of symptoms that stress can cause.”

 Too much stress can interfere with sleep and lead to unhealthy habits like smoking, overeating or skipping medications.
-All of these factors increase the risk of cardiovascular disease.
+All of these factors raise the risk of cardiovascular disease.

 And stress doesn’t just affect the heart directly.

 “It can also affect our immune system,” Mohan said.
 “This causes a state of inflammation that can lead to more cholesterol deposited in our arteries.
-So when all these downstream effects occur, it increases our risk for cardiovascular disease.”
+When all these downstream effects occur, it increases our risk for cardiovascular disease.”

 Everyone responds to stress differently, but there are some clear warning signs to watch for: